Stellini Soup

 Instructions

-- Once the pasta has cooked through, salt to taste and serve the soup with some fresh bread.
+6. Once the pasta has cooked through, salt to taste.
+We recommend serving your soup with some fresh bread.

 Notes

-- Make sure to only add stelline pasta to the amount of soup you’re about to serve as you do not want to pasta to absorb too much of the liquid once you put it in the fridge.
-Stelline pasta can be added later on as you’re about to serve.
-Add the stelline pasta as you’re heating the soup.
+• Make sure to only add stelline pasta to the amount of soup you’re about to serve as you do not want to pasta to absorb too much of the liquid once you put it in the fridge.
+Stelline pasta can be added later on as you’re about to serve by adding the pasta as you're heating the soup.

 Nutrition